 If a baseline medical condition is resolved as of the date of enrollment/randomization, do not make any changes to the severity grade (similar to what is done when resolving adverse events).
-In this case, the response to the question, "Is the condition ongoing?" must be selected "no." If a baseline medical condition first identified at the Screening Visit is ongoing at the Enrollment Visit, assess the severity at the Enrollment Visit and update the severity grade (up or down) as applicable to reflect the severity at the time of enrollment/randomization.
+In this case, the response to the question, "Is the condition ongoing?" must be selected "no." If a baseline medical condition first identified at screening is ongoing at enrollment, assess the severity at the Enrollment Visit and update the severity grade (up or down) as applicable to reflect the severity at the time of enrollment/randomization.

 Recurrent Chronic Conditions: Recurrent chronic conditions should be marked as "yes" for the question "Is the condition ongoing?" at the Enrollment Visit, even if the participant is not currently experiencing an acute event (e.g., intermittent headaches, seasonal or acute allergies).
 For severity grading, the highest severity experienced for the condition should be used.
 In the 'Description of medical history condition/event' item, note the typical severity for outbreaks/acute episodes of the condition, and whether the condition is currently being experienced by the participant, or historical.
-When assessing chronic conditions, it is important to note what, if any, medications a participant may take for reported chronic condition during study participation may result in product discontinuation.
+When assessing chronic conditions, it is important to note what, if any, medications a participant may take for a reported chronic condition and whether taking this medication during study participation may result in product discontinuation.
 For example, if a participant suffers from chronic asthma and uses an anti-inflammatory medication or an immunomodulatory to control his/her condition, site staff are asked to use their discretion with evaluating the eligibility of this participant.

-Menstruation and Bleeding Events (for female participants): When collecting baseline medical history, sites should also ascertain the participant's first and last day of menstruation and a description of the participant's typical menstrual bleeding pattern.
+Menstruation and Bleeding Events (for female participants): When collecting baseline medical history, sites should also ascertain the participant's first and last day of bleeding and a description of the participant's typical menstrual bleeding pattern.
 If a participant has a menstrual period between screening and enrollment, the dates of the menstrual period should be recorded/updated at enrollment when reviewing menstrual history.
 This can be documented in chart notes or another site-specific document.
-Medical history information may also be obtained from reviewing the participant's medical records, in accordance with IRB policies.

-Site staff should carefully consider any abnormal bleeding patterns and note that menses should not coincide with the Dosing and Post-Dosing study visits.
-Menses may coincide with the enrollment visit since no pelvic specimen collection nor pelvic exam is required.
-Since expected changes in genital bleeding will not be considered an AE during follow-up, it is important to document a participant's baseline abnormal genital bleeding patterns to the extent possible to monitor for unexpected changes.
-Note that any menorrhagia, metrorrhagia, or menometrorrhagia events ongoing at the time of enrollment should be selected as "not gradable" on the Baseline Medical History Log CRF.
-This is because the FGGT grades these bleeding events relative to each participant's baseline bleeding pattern.
+Site staff should carefully consider any bleeding patterns; menses should not coincide with enrollment, dosing and post-dosing visits and for this reason, site staff should ensure the participant's menstrual cycle coincides with the study product washout period between doses.
+Expected changes in genital bleeding (changes in genital bleeding deemed to be related to the participant's contraceptive use or menstruation postpartum) will not be considered an AE during follow-up.
+It is important to document a participant's baseline abnormal genital bleeding patterns to the extent possible to monitor for unexpected changes.

+Note that any bleeding abnormalities ongoing at baseline (e.g. menorrhagia, metrorrhagia, or menometrorrhagia) should be selected as "not gradable" on the Baseline Medical History Log CRF.
+This is because the Female Genital Grading Table (FGGT) grades these bleeding events relative to each participant's baseline bleeding pattern.
 In the "Description of medical condition/event" field, include text similar to what is in the FGGT row to describe the severity and frequency of the condition, and whether it is attributed to a participant's current contraceptive method.
-Any past resolved (not ongoing at the time of randomization) menorrhagia, metrorrhagia, or menometrorrhagia events documented on the Baseline Medical History Log CRF should be assigned a grade from 1-4 per the FGGT.
 Infrequent bleeding at baseline should also be captured, using the terms "missed menses", "oligomenorrhea" or "amenorrhea" as appropriate.
 If infrequent bleeding is explained by contraceptive method, note this in the description field and select 'not gradable'.
 If infrequent bleeding is unexplained, assign a severity grade from 1-2 per the FGGT.
-Note that post-menopausal women may enroll into the study and are exempt from inclusion criterion #11, which outlines contraceptive requirements, if the loR clearly documents in chart notes that the participant is not of childbearing potential.